What is the Community Infrastructure Levy (CIL)?

 How will CIL be monitored?

 To ensure that the levy is open and transparent, charging authorities must prepare short reports on the levy for the previous financial year which must be placed on their websites by 31st December each year.
-These reports will set out how much revenue from the levy has been received, what it has been spent on and how much is left.
+These reports will set out how much revenue from the levy has been received, what it has been spent on and how much is left, to see the latest reports please go to Delivery of Projects, reports and Policies.